psteinb/hpc-in-a-day/_episodes/03-00-environment-modules.md

 Lena explains: When running a command, specifying the application to run by specifying the relative/absolute path works just fine.
 If you want to run the application from anywhere in the file system without specifying the exact path, further actions are required.

 Lola explains, that she wants `fdate` to work from anywhere and asks Lena to proceed and show her how to do it.
 Lena says that the situation is quite similar to a library when you want to find a book.
 Imagine the time when J.J.K.
 Rowling's books were in high demand.
 And let's imagine you are a clerk in a library which has an infinite amount of Harry Potter replica's available.
 How would you tame the constant high rate of people coming in and asking for the location of 'Harry Potter 7'?
-The tedious way would be to tell every customer, that they need to go to the upper level of the library, search for the phantasy corner and tend to the upper shelf of the last cabinet.
-This would resemble specifying the exact path to an application everytime.
+The tedious way would be to tell every customer, that they need to go to the upper level of the library, search for the fantasy corner and tend to the upper shelf of the last cabinet.
+This would resemble specifying the exact path to an application every time.

 What is likely to happen in a good library: a sign will be put up which tells a customer where books of high demand are.
-In the best of all worlds, there will be a guiding system which leads people to the phantasy corner.
+In the best of all worlds, there will be a guiding system which leads people to the fantasy corner.
 The same is possible on the command-line by expanding the `PATH` environment variable. `PATH` contains a set of file system locations (separated by a colon `:`) where the operating system is able to check for applications to run in the terminal.
 To print it, do

 ~~~
 $ echo ${PATH}